 The TNTD paradox: if ND people became the majority, they would no longer be 'neurodivergent' — because 'divergent' means departing from the norm.
 The moment ND cognition becomes the norm, the label dissolves.
 You cannot diverge from yourself.
 This reveals that NT and ND are relational categories defined by social power, not fixed biological types.

 No single creator.
-TNTD emerged organically in NDtok in early April 2026.
-TikTok accounts like @jebidiahjoshua70 and @totalntdeath are widely credited as early hubs that helped crystallize the trend.
-It spread through the NDtok algorithm, not through any organized launch.
+TNTD emerged organically on TikTok in early April 2026.
+Accounts like @jebidiahjoshua70 and @totalntdeath are widely credited as early hubs that helped crystallize the trend through the TikTok algorithm, not through any organized launch.

 TNTD originated in and is primarily embraced by neurodivergent people — autistic, ADHD, dyslexic, and otherwise ND individuals who are exhausted by NT-normed systems.
 Many NT allies and observers also engage with it to understand the frustration and philosophy behind it.

 @jebidiahjoshua70 is a TikTok account widely credited as one of the earliest hubs for the TNTD trend in April 2026.
-Along with @totalntdeath, it helped give the meme its distinctive cult-aesthetic format and spread it through NDtok.
+Along with @totalntdeath, it helped give the meme its distinctive cult-aesthetic format.

 TNTD draws on decades of academic work: Judy Singer (coined 'neurodiversity' in the 1990s), Michael Oliver (Social Model of Disability — environments disable people, not brains), Steve Silberman (NeuroTribes — cognitive styles are context-dependent), and Damian Milton (Double Empathy Problem — NT/ND communication failure is mutual, not one-sided).

-TNTD crystallized as a named trend on TikTok around April 5–9, 2026, in NDtok communities.
+TNTD crystallized as a named trend on TikTok around April 5–9, 2026.
 The hashtag, cult-aesthetic format, and recognizable sound edits all emerged during this window.

-TikTok (#NDtok, #TNTD) — origin point.
+TikTok (#TNTD) — origin point.
 Twitter/X — discourse, debate, and meme sharing since April 9, 2026.
 Reddit (r/autism, r/ADHD, r/neurodiversity) — discussed as both humor and serious commentary.
 Urban Dictionary — has multiple TNTD definitions.
 This site — the most comprehensive reference.

-It riffs on the 'Total [X] Death' hyperbolic internet meme format — a way of declaring ironic, exaggerated victory over something annoying.
+It riffs on the 'Total [X] Death' hyperbolic internet meme format — a way of using exaggerated language to make an emotional point.
 'Total' signals hyperbole.
 'Death' signals finality.
-The extreme framing makes the emotional point hit harder: ND people are exhausted, and sometimes exhaustion wants to be dramatic.
+The extreme framing is intentional: it is how dark humor works.

 Because NT social norms are treated as universal and correct while ND people are expected to adapt at enormous personal cost.
 TNTD gives that exhaustion a name and a dramatic outlet.
 It says: maybe you're not broken — maybe the system just wasn't designed for you.
 The inversion fantasy is emotionally cathartic even if it is understood as a joke.

-TNTD is satire and dark humor from a marginalized community venting about dominant social norms — punching up, not down.
-It critiques systems and norms, not individual NT people.
-The consensus position (including this site's) is that it is clearly dark humor with genuine frustration underneath, not an organized movement targeting any group for harm.
+TNTD is satire and dark humor.
+It critiques systems and social norms, not individual NT people.
+The consensus position (including this site's) is that it is clearly dark humor with genuine frustration underneath — not an organized movement targeting any group for harm.

 Intent and context.
-TNTD is hyperbolic venting from a marginalized group punching up at dominant social norms.
-It targets NT social dominance as a constructed system — not NT individuals.
+TNTD is dark humor that critiques NT social dominance as a constructed system — not NT individuals.
 The deeper argument is that neither NT nor ND cognition is inherently superior; the problem is a system that treats one as the universal default.

 TNTD is the meme-ified endpoint of serious academic ideas: the Social Model of Disability (environments create disability, not brains), the neurodiversity framework (neurological differences are natural variation), the Double Empathy Problem (NT/ND communication failure is mutual), and NeuroTribes (which cognitive style 'wins' depends on what a society rewards).
 TNTD takes those premises and runs them to a dramatic conclusion.